Ignia/Website-Structure/Builds/Development/Shared/Styles/README.md

 > *Note:* Stylesheets will typically be populated by the build process based on pre-processed files located in `/Source/Styles/`.

 > *Note:* On occassion, stylesheets will be created for individual views, such as the homepage, that have unique styles.
-In these cases, these files should be compiled independent of the `Styles.css` and placed next to their corresponding view file (e.g., in `/Views/_home.css`).
+In these cases, these files should be compiled independent of the `Styles.css` and placed alongside their corresponding view file (e.g., in `/Views/_home.css`).